CASE OF UNITED COMMUNIST PARTY OF TURKEY AND OTHERS v. TURKEY

 Mr M. Özmen, Ministry of Foreign Affairs,

-Mr Ş. Alpaslan, Doctor of Law,
+Mr Ş. Alpaslan,

 Mr A. Kaya, Ministry of Justice,